iver56/audiomentations/README.md

 # Multichannel audio

-_The following table is valid for v0.14.0 only_
+_The following table is valid for v0.14.0 and v0.15.0 only_

 | Transform | Supports multichannel audio? |
 | --------- | ---------------------------- |